choderalab/bayesian-free-energies/bams/deprecated_two_state_estimation/README.md

 # Harmonic Oscillator Test
-**UNDER DEVELOPMENT**
+**DEPRECATED**

-A preliminary test of the online Bayesian free energy method.
+A preliminary, proof of principal, that expanded ensemble sampling with Bayesian estimation could be used for an adaptive method.
+The tools in this folder only work for systems with exactly two states.
+A harmonic oscillator example is explored.

 ## Contains
 * `harmonic_mixture_sampler.py`        Class to sample configurations and states from a mixture of harmonic oscillators